ethklee/gromacs_hbond_processor/README.md

 I find that the quickest and best way to analyze hydrogen bonds is by using GROMACS.
 Unfortunately, the output of gmx_hbond is pretty confusing and the documentation is lacking.
 Here, I provide some python functions I have written to parse through the confusing gmx_bond output files and extract key information.

-Admittedly, the code could use some cleaning up - one day I will have to go back and tighten it up and give some variables some clearer names.
-But hey, at least you know for sure that I didn't use ChatGPT.

 Check out the examples folder for a quick demo.

 # Features